-The ClimateWise Principles were launched in 2009 following an exhaustive, consultative process with various stakeholders across the insurance industry.
-Intended to help frame members activities as they integrate a response to climate change across their business activities, The ClimateWise Principles are unique in being tailored specifically to climate change.
+The ClimateWise Principles were launched in 2008 to frame member activities as they integrate a response to climate change across their business activities.
+The ClimateWise Principles are unique in being tailored specifically to the risks and opportunities of climate change.

-Members are required to report annually on their individual progress which is independently audited.
-Each member is provided with a confidential, benchmarked ranking that allows them to compare their progress against their ClimateWise peers.
-An independent review also summarises the overall progress being made by the ClimateWise community in response to the zero carbon, climate-resilient transition.
-This helps the industry to identify emergent best practice but also helps inform governments, regulators and civil society on how insurance is responding to the physical, transition and liability risks it faces from climate change.
+Members are required to annually disclose their individual progress against the ClimateWise Principles.
+Their submissions are then independently audited and each member is provided with a confidential, benchmarked ranking.
+This allows them to compare progress against their ClimateWise peers.
+An independent, public annual review summarises the overall progress made by the ClimateWise community.
+This helps the insurance industry to disclose to governments, regulators and society more broadly how they are responding to the physical, transition and liability risks and opportunities climate change present.

-In 2013, the ClimateWise Principles were updated, to reflect the significant progress being made by the membership.
+The ClimateWise Principles were updated in 2013, to reflect the significant progress made by the membership.

 The ClimateWise Principles Independent Review 2016 finds that ClimateWise members, on average, have continued to improve their scores for the second consecutive year.
 Four members have attained a score of over 80 per cent this year, compared with just one in 2015.